 In support of the AP/IB programs, the teacher training reimbursement (TTR) program allows TEA to reimburse districts for the cost of TEA-approved AP/IB or pre-AP/IB training up to $450 for each qualified teacher.
 The amount of the teacher training reimbursement each year (i.e., $450 or less per qualified teacher) depends upon the total number of eligible applicants and the amount of funding available after the payment of exam fee subsidies.
-Applications for 2017 TTR were due in October 2017.
-Late applications
+Applications for 2018 TTR must be submitted by Friday, October 26, 2018.

 For more information, visit the Teacher Training Reimbursement web page.

 ESSA GuidanceTitle I, Part A Guidance for AP and IB